haacked/haacked.com/_posts/2014-04-22-octokit-oauth.markdown

 When you visit the home page and authorize the application, you'll see a list of your repositories lovingly rendered by my beautiful web design.

 ![the beautiful result](https://cloud.githubusercontent.com/assets/19977/2759992/5021c208-c9ab-11e3-9b86-27fb7e95d141.png)

+## Next Steps

+If you're using ASP.NET MVC 5 or any OWIN based application, there's an [Owin OAuth provider for GitHub](http://blog.beabigrockstar.com/owin-oauth-provider-github/) you can use instead to provide authentication.
+I haven't played with it so I'm not sure how you obtain the OAuth Access Token when you use it.